code-q-web-factory/neos-passwordprotectedcontent/README.md

 This package allows editors to password protect any document and content NodeType, where the mixin is included.

 **Attention:**
-This is on purpose not super secure.
-We do store the unencrypted passwords in the content repository, so that multiple editors can see and editor the password.

-The password can be set in the request as POST or GET argument.
+This should not be used for content that needs to be strongly protected.
+We do store the unencrypted passwords in the content repository, so that multiple editors can see and change the password.
+The password is not personalized and therefore can easily be shared.
+Also we do not have a brute-force protection in the package.

+Limitations:
+ - No brute-force protection
+ - No session, where the allowed pages is stored

 ## Installation